Mahogany Wood Properties and Uses – All About Mahogany

 Mahogany is moderately hard, so always use a sharp blade.
 Mahogany has a natural beauty that can be enhanced and preserved with a finish, such as oil or varnish.
 Wood finishes nicely and gives excellent results.

-Mahogany has a hard, fine grain, so use a fine sandpaper and be patient, making sure to sand in the direction of the wood grain.
+Mahogany has a hard, fine grain, so use fine sandpaper and be patient, making sure to sand in the direction of the wood grain.

 Rot-Resistant

 Due to its natural oils, mahogany wood is naturally resistant to rot, decay, and insect attack.
-These properties make it an excellent choice for exterior and marine applications such as decking, boat building and exterior trim.
+These properties make it an excellent choice for exterior and marine applications such as decking, boat building, and exterior trim.

 Hardness